defrox/examples/SQL/README.md

 psql -U airplane_demo -h xxx99aa.va.eventador.io -p 9000 -f latest_latlong_by_tailnumber.sql airplane_demo
 ```

+__it should be noted that these examples are generic and they need to be tweaked for your specific environment and naming__

 You can find your connection details under the 'connections' tab in the [eventador.io console](http://console.eventador.io/).
 See the [getting started](https://eventador.github.io/documentation/getting_started_guide.html) guide for more details.

 ## Going further